 Kenst got to the wood’s edge without getting caught and kept running, dodging underbrush and tree trunks.
 He didn’t stop until his breath was coming in ragged gasps.
 He stopped and looked back again.
 Kenst was surprised to see Tomek stopping at the edge of the woods.
 Exposed, Kenst looked around for a big tree or bush to get behind.
 Finding nothing adequate close at hand, he crouched behind the least inadequate bush nearby.
 He was sure there was no way Tomek could miss seeing him for at least a few seconds, but he did.

 As Tomek peered into the underbrush for Kenst without success, the rest of the gang caught up, with Zada arriving last.
-Kenst was satisfied to see the blood all over Zada’s face from mouth and nose and a cut on his forehead.
+Kenst was satisfied to see the blood all over Zada’s face from mouth and nose.

 Zada swore his revenge at the trees.
 He said something to his toadies, and they turned around and started off.